junesirius/junesirius.github.io/_posts/Supernatural/SPN_Crossover/SPN-Weeping-angel-whole-novel.md

 "What, you do?"
 Dean retorts, "He's an alien with two hearts and a funny bowtie!"

-"And I'm a celestial being with too many eyes and no body."
+"And I'm a celestial being with wings and no body."
 Cas says flatly.

 Dean makes a choked sound, "Which side are you?"

-Cas lets out a chuckled sound, "Yours, of course."
+Cas lets out a stifled chuckle, "Yours, of course."

 Dean is not convinced, "We don't even know what that 'Tardis' thing is."